The Best Workout Routine for Skinny Beginners

 Rest, Recover & Outlift Yourself

 A rigorous workout stresses your muscles, provoking an adaption.
-Then you’ll need to wait as your muscles recover and grow.
+Then you’ll need to wait (and eat!) as your muscles recover and grow.
 During that period, you’ll feel sore, and your muscles will be weaker.
-But within 2–3 days, they’ll grow back a bit bigger and stronger than they were before.
+But within 2–3 days, they’ll grow back bigger and stronger than before.

-That cycle of rest, recovery, and growth gives our training a cadence:
+That cycle of rest, recovery, and growth gives our workout plan a cadence:

 - Monday: Lift